circleci/circleci-docs/jekyll/_cci2/env-vars.md

 by clicking the gear icon next to your project in the CircleCI application.
 In the **Build Settings** section, click on **Environment Variables**.
-It is possible to add individual variables or to import variables from another project.
+To add environment variables,
+import them from another project or create them individually.
 The value of the variables are neither readable nor editable in the app after they are set.
 To change the value of an environment variable,